Current C.O.R.S.E. Programs

 Our recreational programs teach children in a very pragmatic way how to access their own creativity and develop physical skills while at the same time providing frameworks for children to play in a constructive and appropriate manner.
 Successful recreational experiences not only increase a child’s skills, but more importantly improve self-confidence and self-esteem.

-CORSE offers the following recreational programs in collaboration with Scituate Recreation: “All Stars” sports programs run throughout the year (Soccer, Baseball, Basketball, Instructional Running, Karate, Fitness Training) and two summer “All Stars” socially-based recreation camps for youth (ages 6 -12 and ages 13-22).
+CORSE offers integrated recreational programs in collaboration with Scituate Recreation: “All Stars” sports programs throughout the year

-Special summer programming has included working with two nationally recognized organizations AccesSports America and Lose the Training Wheels.
+Special summer programming has included working with nationally recognized organizations such as AccesSport America and Lose the Training Wheels.
 CORSE brings AccesSport America to Scituate for an innovative week-long specialty camp to provide skill-building experience in water sports: sailing, windsurfing, canoeing and paddle-boarding.
 The camp provides specialized instructors and equipment from AccesSport America, a national, non-profit founded in 1995 that inspires higher function and fitness for children and adults of all disabilities through safe entry to high-challenge sports.
-CORSE brought “Lose the Training Wheels” Bike Camp in 2008, 2009 and 2012 for a week-long camp that teaches children how to ride a two-wheeler.
+CORSE brought “Lose the Training Wheels” Bike Camp in 2008, 2009, 2012 and 2015 for a week-long camp that teaches children how to ride a two-wheeler.
 We were the first and only group to bring this program to Massachusetts for two consecutive years.
-86 children learned how to ride a two-wheeler for the first time.

-Community businesses have also collaborated with CORSE to provide customized sports and recreation programs.
-Booth Hill Farm runs Therapeutic Horseback Riding, Funtastics offers customized gymnastics classes, Xplosion Dance Center offers dance class and Healthtrax Fitness Club offers swimming through instructor Lauren McGonagle.
+Community organizations have also collaborated with CORSE to provide customized sports and recreation programs.
+Programs have included: Booth Hill Farm for Therapeutic Horseback Riding, Funtastics for customized gymnastics classes, Xplosion Dance Center for dance

 Please click here for more information about our sports and recreational programs.

-CORSE has designed various peer mentor programs within the SPS school district and to enhance our own after-school and recreation social skills programming.
+CORSE has designed various peer mentor programs within the SPS school district and to enhance our own social and recreation programming.
 Click here for more information.